Valentina A. Assenova

 Overview

-Valentina A. Assenova is the Edward B. and Shirley R. Shils Endowed Term Assistant Professor of Management at the Wharton School, University of Pennsylvania, where she is a Govil Family Faculty Scholar, Mack Institute Research Fellow, and faculty affiliate of the Penn Development Research Initiative.
+Valentina A. Assenova is the Edward B. and Shirley R. Shils Endowed Term Assistant Professor of Management at the Wharton School, University of Pennsylvania, where she is a Govil Family Faculty Scholar and faculty affiliate of the Mack Institute and the Penn Development Research Initiative.
 Her research and teaching interests center on entrepreneurship and social entrepreneurship.
 Dr. Assenova holds a Ph.D., M.A., and M.Phil. from Yale University, an M.B.A. with first-class honors in International Management from the University of Cambridge, and a B.Sc. in Economics with honors from the Wharton School of the University of Pennsylvania, where she was an Andrew W. Mellon Fellow and a Joseph Wharton Research Scholar.

 Her scholarly pursuits center on three core themes: (1) the role of accelerators and incubators as tools for entrepreneurial learning and new enterprise development, (2) mechanisms to support economic development and inclusion through entrepreneurship in emerging economies, and (3) the role of formal and informal institutions in explaining variation in entrepreneurship across countries and regions.
 By merging theory with praxis, her interdisciplinary approach provides a comprehensive view of the challenges and opportunities encountered by early-stage startups and micro, small, and medium enterprises (MSMEs) in varied institutional contexts.